MiketheChap/worldwidestew/content/blog/2025-08-23-be-kind-to-yourself-first.md

 Self-compassion and self-kindness are not the same as self-indulgence (though we may appropriately and appropriately indulge ourselves at times).

 Mindfulness gurus love their formulaic self-compassion meditations.[^1] Me?
 I loathe them, even if they are embedded in mindfulness history.
-Sometimes, because I know it does help some people and people are different, even I lead these types of self-compassion meditations.
+Sometimes, because I know it does help some people and people are different, I lead these types of self-compassion meditations.
 I think there are ways to do self-compassion meditations that avoid the *game-playing* involved in traditional self-compassion meditations.
 That's what I want to highlight now.

 Alternatives to the *tricky self-compassion meditation are based on the fact that you are *not* your self-protected ego, the body-thing that you identify with.
 You are the humany thing that feels pain and lives in fear of what others think.
 So, starting from there, here's some alternatives to deliver kindness to *that person*.
 - Apply lotion to your body